SA80: Design flaws

-Soon after being adopted for service, problems began to surface during troop trials held between 1986 and 1987.
-Components were found to be insufficiently robust, the LSW's bipod lock often failed to hold the bipod legs in closed position, the plastic furniture was melted by insect repellent, metal parts were quick to rust in jungle environments, and the weapon's mechanism was highly susceptible to dusty and arctic environments.
+Soon after its adoption into service, problems began to emerge during troop trials conducted between 1986 and 1987.
+Components were found to be insufficiently robust; the LSW's bipod lock often failed to hold the bipod legs in the closed position; the plastic furniture could be damaged by insect repellent; metal components were prone to rapid corrosion in jungle environments; and the weapon's mechanism proved highly susceptible to dusty and arctic conditions.

-These problems were not helped by the production process.
-The SA80 series was produced from metal stampings.
-While RSAF Enfield had previous experience in manufacturing stamped-metal firearms, this was only in relation to weapons such as the Sten submachine gun that had relatively loose tolerances.
-The tighter tolerances required by the SA80 soon led to production delays and high wastage levels.
-There were also issues with regard to working practices and employee attitudes at the Enfield site which were exacerbated by its closure in 1988 and resulting redundancies.
-One worker was recorded as saying that "Having been shafted by BAE and our own management, we thought why the hell should we care if [the SA80] worked or not.
+These problems were compounded by issues with the production process.
+The SA80 series was manufactured using metal stampings.
+While RSAF Enfield had previous experience of producing stamped-metal firearms, this was largely limited to weapons such as the Sten submachine gun, which used relatively loose manufacturing tolerances.
+The tighter tolerances required by the SA80 led to production delays and high levels of wastage.
+There were also concerns over working practices and employee attitudes at the Enfield site, which were exacerbated by its closure in 1988 and the resulting redundancies.
+One worker was quoted as saying: "Having been shafted by BAE and our own management, we thought why the hell should we care if [the SA80] worked or not.
 All we wanted to do was see the last of the bloody things and leave."

-While production at the Nottingham facility was supposed to result in better-quality weapons owing to the use of newer manufacturing methods, few of the staff working there had any experience of firearms manufacture.
-Only 15 to 20 components were produced in-house, compared to the Enfield site's total of 230, with the rest being outsourced to subcontractors.
-Since the plant kept low stocks of pre-produced components, significant delays were incurred if subcontracted components were late in arriving at the Nottingham site or did not meet required tolerances.
+Although production at the Nottingham facility was intended to improve weapon quality through the use of modern manufacturing techniques, few employees there had prior experience of firearms manufacture.
+Only 15 to 20 components were produced in-house, compared with approximately 230 at the Enfield site, with the remainder outsourced to subcontractors.
+Because the plant maintained limited stocks of pre-produced components, significant delays occurred when subcontracted parts arrived late or failed to meet the required tolerances.

-When the L85A1 and L86A1 were first sent into major combat during the Gulf War, individual performance was far from adequate.
-The L85A1 proved unreliable in semi-automatic mode, and slightly better in fully automatic mode, while the opposite was true of the L86A1.
-Specific complaints included: the poor quality plastic furniture fell apart and the gun was damaged easily; the magazine release catch was easily knocked accidentally and dropped the magazine; the catch on the top cover over the gas mechanism was too weak and constantly popped open, so it had to be taped down; only 26–28 rounds could be loaded in a magazine because the springs were weak, something that was also mentioned in training manuals, at least with regard to earlier Colt-produced magazines, and it had to be kept very clean and the lips checked for dents.
+When the L85A1 and L86A1 first saw major combat during the Gulf War, their performance was considered inadequate.
+The L85A1 proved unreliable in semi-automatic fire and only marginally better in fully automatic fire, while the opposite was reported of the L86A1.
+Specific complaints included poor-quality plastic furniture that broke easily; damage to the weapon during normal use; a magazine release catch that could be accidentally operated; a weak top cover catch over the gas mechanism that frequently opened and required taping shut; magazines that could only reliably be loaded with 26–28 rounds due to weak springs, a problem also noted in training manuals in relation to earlier Colt-produced magazines; and the need for frequent cleaning and inspection of magazine lips for damage.